 Health is a fundamental human right, yet at least half of the global population do not receive the health services they need.
 Law is one of the most influential enablers of health and sustainable development – and one of the most cost-effective tools available to governments to protect and promote the health of their people.
 Law has the power to shape norms and behaviour of individuals, organisations and governments.

 When it comes to health, engaging with law is crucial at all stages.
 The exposure of individuals and communities to risk factors, such as tobacco and alcohol; equitable access to health care; collection and use of health information; and experiences of people affected by cancer and NCDs, are all powerfully influenced by laws and legal frameworks, from domestic regulations to global commitments.

 The 2030 Agenda for Sustainable Development

 The 2030 Agenda for Sustainable Development is one of the global frameworks that recognises and propels the prevention of NCDs – and equitable access to health care for people affected – as critical health and development priorities, with the inclusion of NCD-related goals and indicators.

 All United Nations Member States have agreed to the 2030 Agenda and must progress the Sustainable Development Goals (SDGs) – 17 integrated goals with related indicators to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.

-There are a number of SDG indicators and targets that relate directly to the prevention of NCDs, like 3.a to strengthen implementation of the World Health Organization Framework Convention on Tobacco Control; and others that relate to equitable access to health care, such as 3.8 to achieve universal health coverage for all.
+There are a number of SDG indicators and targets that relate directly to the prevention of NCDs, like target 3.a to strengthen implementation of the World Health Organization Framework Convention on Tobacco Control; and others that relate to equitable access to health care, such as target 3.8 to achieve universal health coverage for all.

 Health and development are intrinsically linked.
 Advancing law to prevent cancer and other NCDs, and protect those affected, is essential to achieve the fundamental right to health and ensure countries meet their global commitments – so no one is left behind.